Free Consultation / 24 Hours a Day (614) 500-3836

 The Franklin County jail has two locations: the Franklin County Corrections Center (FCCC) I and FCCC II.
 They are both located in Columbus, Ohio, and you or a loved one can be held at either facility.
 Continue reading to learn more.

-Or, if you or someone you know is currently in jail, our lawyers can represent them and fight for their release.
+Or, if you or someone you know is currently in jail, our Columbus criminal attorneys can represent them and fight for their release.
 To schedule a free and confidential case consultation, contact us today at:

 (614) 500-3836